 - I have a lot of homework to do.

 Contractions of Has and Have

 Contractions are generally used while speaking.
-Contractions are shortened words used by connecting two words and removing one or more letters from those words.
+Contractions are shortened words that connect two words and remove one or more letters from those words.
 It makes conversations sound more casual.

 Contractions of “have” are usually indicated in the present perfect tense.
 “Has” can also be used in the present perfect tense.
-However, “has” is not very adaptable as other forms of contractions.
+However, “has” is not as adaptable as other forms of contractions.

 The grammar rules concerning the usage of contractions remain the same, as mentioned earlier.
 “Have” is used with I, they, we, and you, while “has” is used with he, she, and it.

 Let us look at some examples of both positive and negative contractions;